logo

 13

-My thorough examination of the gangster’s den right after I regained my hormonal balance didn’t reveal too many disturbing details or outrageous blood-curdling facts.
+My examination of the gangster’s den right after I regained my hormonal balance, didn’t actually reveal too many disturbing details or outrageous blood-curdling facts.
 Apart from a few packs of drugs and a handful of ammunition for .38, there wasn’t much else.
 We didn’t find chopped-up human bodies in the fridge or stashes of cash in a black suitcase under the bed.
-It was just a normal place where small-time criminals lived, which I had managed to turn upside down during my lonely raid through it.
-Now the shack was a total mess, and it looked like a bum’s den instead.
+It was just an ordinary place where small-time criminals lived, which I had managed to turn upside down during my lonely raid through it.
+The shack was a total mess now, and it looked like a bum’s den instead.

 Despite everything, I was still nervous.
-The house was lit up like a Christmas tree, and we were merrily rummaging through its owners’ stuff as if the most terrible thing that could happen to us if they caught us here was smacking our asses and punishing us by making us stand silently in the corner for an hour or two.
-Personally, I felt like a stupid Snow White who had just sneaked uninvited into the house of the black Caribbean Santa and his seven voodoo dwarfs.
+The house was lit up like a Christmas tree, and we were merrily rummaging through its owners’ stuff as if the most terrible thing that could happen to us if they caught us here was to smack our asses or punish us standing silently in the corner for an hour or two.
+I felt like a stupid Snow White who had just sneaked uninvited into the house of the black Caribbean Santa and his seven voodoo dwarfs.

 My assistant, quite unlike me, had no such concerns.
 She ran around agitatedly like a rabid dog, poking her muzzle into every hole and sniffing at everything as if she expected to find a dozen Easter bunnies hidden around the house.
-Her problem was that she never found any, and as I watched her—so enthusiastic and not wanting to let it go—I was so worried that I felt like I needed to take a shit.
+Her problem was that she never came across any, and as I watched her—so enthusiastic and refusing to let it go—I was so worried that I felt the urge to take a shit.
 When I shared my terrible fears with her about us getting caught here, she only cried out, “Just a minute more!” and reached her hand into a cupboard box full of Christmas balls to take one out of it.
 When she did it, suspicious-looking powder spilled on the floor.
-Terrified, I closed my eyes and prayed to God that it was only sugar.
-When I looked back a few seconds later, Lara was already smacking her lips happily and grinning like a naughty child who had just found a hidden jar of jam in the cellar.
+Terrified, I closed my eyes and prayed that it was only sugar.
+When I looked back a few seconds later, Lara smacked her lips happily and grinned like a naughty child who had just discovered a jar of jam hidden in the cellar.
 She had white powder all over her face.

 “Heroin!” she shouted confidently, and she did it so loudly that her voice rose up to heaven, split everyone’s ears up there, and then descended back to earth to see if there were any deaf people down here who were still uninformed.

 I closed my eyes again.
-The feeling that I was Snow White in the house of Caribbean Santa momentarily disappeared from my head, and it was replaced by the nasty idea that the Caribbean Bogeyman—the evil master of all drugs—would appear instead, and he would threaten my poor white ass with a huge syringe dripping in his hairy arm!
+The feeling of being a Snow White in the house of the Caribbean Santa momentarily disappeared from my head.
+Instead, it was replaced by the image of the Caribbean Bogeyman—the evil master of all drugs—who was going to turn up any minute and threaten my poor white ass with a giant syringe dripping in his hairy arm.

-I had terribly bad feelings about all this.
-I literally lost my will to live and felt like a dead volcano that had gone extinct ten thousand years ago.
+I had a terrible feeling about all this.
+Soon, I literally lost my will to live and felt like a dead volcano that had gone extinct ten thousand years ago.
 I was actually so detached from reality that even when I heard Lara shouting in the closet, “I think I found something,” it didn’t reach my consciousness.
-I just took the remote control from the coffee table in front of me and turned on the cable TV.
-After that, I leaned back in the armchair and let the world around me fade away as I tiredly watched the screen.
-Soon I sank into total oblivion, and that’s how the next sharp turn of events struck me.
-Before I even knew it, a pair of belligerent drug dealers had already popped in, blocking my only way out of the shack.
+I just took the remote control from the coffee table before me and turned on the cable TV.
+Afterward, I leaned back in the armchair and let the world around me fade away as I tiredly watched the screen.
+After a minute, I sank into total oblivion, and that’s how the next sharp turn of events struck me.
+Before I even knew it, a pair of belligerent drug dealers popped in, blocking my only way out of the shack.

 I looked around myself, sleepy and dizzy.
-My hands were still clutching the beer bottle and the remote, and I was watching a dazzling blonde-haired sex bomb give a skillful blowjob to a huge mulatto guy on the screen.
+My hands were still clutching the bottle and the remote, and I was watching a dazzling blonde-haired sex bomb give a skillful blowjob to a huge mulatto guy on the screen.
 In fact, I was so consumed with the porn scene that I wasn’t even scared at first.
-In the next second, however, my mind registered the danger, and I shuddered, but unfortunately, it was already too late to do anything about it.
+In the next second, however, when my mind registered the danger, I shuddered unpleasantly, but unfortunately, it was already too late to do anything about it.

-The moment my new mates laid eyes on me, they stopped near the door and reached for their guns, alarmed.
-After they recognized me—it was obvious they did—they suddenly grinned and relaxed, glancing at each other meaningfully.
+The moment my new pals saw me, they stopped near the door, reaching for their guns, alarmed.
+However, after that, they suddenly recognized me—it was clear they did—and they grinned, glancing at each other meaningfully.
 Then they came closer to me.

-By the way, I was surprised to see them too because the scumbags looked exactly like the images in Lara’s photo—it was as if the picture was taken just yesterday!
-One of the guys was slightly shorter and more muscular, and he had a gruesome knife scar on his face.
+By the way, I was surprised when I saw them, too, because the scumbags looked exactly like the images in Lara’s photo—as if the picture was taken just yesterday.
+One of the men was slightly shorter and more muscular, with a gruesome knife scar on his face.
 It started at his chin, went up across his left cheek and temple, and disappeared somewhere in the dark bush of his curly hair.
-Actually, under different circumstances, it would have been a very interesting mark to study, but here and now, it looked threatening.
+Actually, under different circumstances, it would have been an intriguing mark to study, but right here and now, it looked threatening.

 Scarface’s partner, on the other hand, was leaner and a bit taller, and he didn’t have such a brutal appearance—probably because his hair had started to thin out, and the top of his crown was almost bald.
-He seemed a more promising party to negotiate with, at least at first.
-When he opened his mouth to smile at me, though, he managed to beat all my stupid illusions.
+He seemed a more promising party to negotiate with, at least initially.
+However, when he opened his mouth to smile, his expression immediately beat all my stupid illusions.
 His teeth were unusually small, disgustingly yellow, and terrifyingly sharp—like those of a hungry piranha.
-His evil eyes, at the same time, seemed somehow lifeless and cold—like those of a pit viper.
+At the same time, his evil eyes seemed somehow lifeless and cold—like those of a pit viper.

 “Well, well, well!
 I can’t believe what my eyes see here!”
-The scar-faced man articulated his first words as he moved his disgusting face closer to mine.
+The scar-faced jerk articulated his first words as he moved his disgusting face closer to mine.
 His voice sounded like broken glass scraping over ceramic tile.
 “This fucking bastard has a real knack for surviving, man!
-I warned you about it, didn’t I?”
+I warned you he may wake up, didn’t I?”

-The bastard, who was talking to me suddenly reached out his hand to pull the beer bottle out of mine, angry.
+The bastard, who was talking to me, suddenly reached out his hand to pull the beer out of mine, angry.
 He was obviously pissed off that I had taken the liberty to rummage through their stuff.

 “The jerk seems to fancy the same shit as we do, Larry!” he roared.
 “Can you imagine that?
-What are the odds, huh?”
+What are the odds?”
 Then he passed the bottle to his friend.
-Larry took it from him and started examining it, pretending to be reading the label.
+Larry took it from him and started examining it theatrically, pretending to read the label.

 “I reckon the guy’s cool!”
 He announced his decision after a while.
-“Your beer taste doesn’t lie.
+“Man’s beer taste doesn’t lie.
 He must be a solid dude!”

 I let the two idiots finish their silly act and reclined in my chair, thinking feverishly.
 It seemed I didn’t have many options here except to wait and see how the situation evolved.
 At the same time, I knew I had to avoid showing them my fear because it would only aggravate them further.
 I had some problems with that, though.
 Right now, my position was so horribly disadvantageous that staying calm cost me enormous amounts of energy.

-However, something else distracted me from focusing on my task too.
-The entire time, I couldn’t stop wondering why Lara was still hanging in the stupid closet instead of coming out to surprise the scumbags and save me.
+There was something else distracting me from my task, too.
+The entire time, I couldn’t stop wondering why Lara still hung in the stupid closet instead of coming out to surprise the scumbags and save me.
 Couldn’t she hear what terrible things were brewing out here?
-As I thought about it, I was desperate not to look at the hideout too fixedly because the door was still ajar, and I was afraid the drug dealers would notice this small detail at last.
-After all, the longer they were unaware of it, the better my chances of survival were.
+As I thought about it, I was desperate not to look at the hideout because the door was still ajar, and I was afraid the drug dealers would notice it at last.
+After all, the longer they were unaware of the fact, the better my chances of survival were.
 Lara was my only hope at the moment.

-Bob—the one with the scar, since the other was obviously Larry—grabbed the bottle from his associate’s hand and sharply hurled it against the wall behind my back.
-It shattered loudly, but his violent gesture actually meant nothing.
-It was just intended to scare me.
-Nevertheless, I was glad he did it because now, at least, my big-breasted, blonde-haired assistant was going to realize the seriousness of my situation out here for sure.
+Bob—obviously the one with the scar since the other was Larry—grabbed the bottle from his associate’s hand and sharply hurled it against the wall behind my back.
+It shattered loudly, but I knew his violent gesture was just theatrics.
+It was intended to scare me.
+Nevertheless, I was glad he did it because now, my big-breasted, blonde-haired assistant would finally realize the seriousness of my situation.

-“Listen to me, you filthy little bastard!”
+“Listen to me, you filthy little dickhead!”
 The jerk leaned over to me, hissing maliciously into my face.
-“You’re nothing more than a damn stinking piece of horseshit!
-And nobody likes horseshit, you know!
-Do you realize how fundamentally fucked up you are?”
+“You’re nothing more than a stinking piece of horseshit!
+Do you realize how fundamentally fucked up you are now?”

-I didn’t bother answering at first because it seemed like a rhetorical question to me.
-Besides, I couldn’t do so even if I wanted to because Bob’s jewelry rattled loudly after his jerky movement.
+At first, I didn’t answer because it seemed like a rhetorical question, and besides, I couldn’t do so even if I wanted to because Bob’s jewelry rattled too loudly after his jerky movement.

-“What did you expect me to do?”
-I asked him, still seemingly calm, after the jingling was over.
-“You two have been to my place, haven’t you?
-Why can’t I come to yours?”
-Then I slowly put the remote down on the coffee table and cautiously rose to my feet.
+However, after the jingling stopped, I looked at him and asked, “What did you expect me to do?
+Since you two have been to my place, I assumed I can come to yours.”
+Then, I slowly put the remote down on the coffee table and cautiously rose to my feet.
 The drug dealer was alarmed immediately.

 “Wait a moment to hear my point first!
 I’ve got something really important to tell you,” I went on quickly when I saw the bastard wanted to hit me.
 And after saying it, without further explanation, I turned around and leisurely walked to the fridge in the small kitchenette in the corner.
 Since it was a dead end and I couldn’t escape from there, the two scumbags did nothing to stop me.
 Nevertheless, I was too nervous, and the entire time, I expected a bullet in the back of my head.

 Luckily, nothing like that happened.
 I successfully reached the refrigerator, opened its door, and took another bottle of beer before the eyes of the drug dealers, who were still looking at me dumbfounded.
-Then I theatrically gazed at the label without having the slightest idea what I was actually doing.
-Generally, I was trying to buy some time until I came up with a plan, but the problem was that my cowardly brain refused to play along, and I was left hanging there with no backup at all.
+Then, I theatrically gazed at the label without any idea what I was doing.
+Generally, I was trying to buy some time until I came up with a plan, but the problem was that my cowardly brain refused to play along and left me hanging there with no backup at all.

-I stood like this, stupidly staring at the bottle for a whole minute, and after I finally finished reading through the entire label, I just had to give it up and do something—no matter what.
-Since opening the bottle was the most natural continuation of this situation, I looked around for the fork I had used to open my first beer, and when I didn’t see it anywhere around, I got terribly worried that my little performance would eventually fail.
-I was actually so worried that in my nervousness, I accidentally dropped the beer, which fell on the metal ring that surrounded the refrigerator base.
+I stood like this, stupidly staring at the bottle for a whole minute, and after I finally finished reading through the entire label, I had to give it up and just do something—no matter what.
+Since opening the bottle was the most natural continuation of this situation, I looked around for the fork I had used to open my first beer, and when I didn’t see it anywhere, I got terribly worried that my little performance would eventually fail.
+I was actually so concerned that in my nervousness, I accidentally dropped the beer, which fell on the metal ring surrounding the refrigerator base.
 The bottle burst into pieces, which were scattered all around the floor.

-Larry and Bob just looked at me, flabbergasted, and I could easily understand their amazement.
-I would have been amazed too if I were any of them because what I was doing here made no fucking sense.
-Anxious to keep my momentum, I quickly reached into the fridge to grab another bottle, and as I prayed that my act would be far more successful this time, I almost made the same mistake because my hands were shaking so badly.
-I managed to secure my hold on the bottle at the last moment, but only after clumsily juggling it for nearly ten seconds!
+Larry and Bob just looked at me, flabbergasted.
+I could easily understand their amazement because I would have been too since none of my actions made any fucking sense.
+Anxious to keep my momentum, I quickly reached into the fridge again, grabbing another bottle, and as I prayed that my act would be far more successful this time, I almost made the same mistake because my hands were shaking so badly.
+I managed to secure my hold on the beer at the last moment, but only after clumsily juggling it for nearly ten seconds.

-Without wasting time, I turned around to grab a fresh pair of ammunition and promptly shot them at the bald Larry, who didn’t even bother to lift a finger.
-He just let them pass by his ears as if they weren’t glass bottles but beer nuts, and they were going to make him extremely happy if they hit him in the mouth.
+Without wasting time, I turned around to grab a fresh pair of ammunition and promptly shot them at the bald Larry, who didn’t even bother to lift a finger about it.
+He just let them pass by his ears as if they were beer nuts, and he expected them to make him happy if they hit him in the mouth.

 By old tradition, I directed my sixth and seventh missiles to Larry, who, by the way, was already falling asleep with boredom, and as for the eighth bomb, well, I accidentally knocked its neck against the edge of the sink, and it went off prematurely, spilling its contents unspectacularly at my feet.

 Then there was the ninth bottle!
-I counted on it to bring my performance to a bombastic culmination before I finished my act with the tenth, but in fact, it all ended disappointingly bad.
-Bob had already broken the ninth bottle into the wall behind my back, and there was no tenth in the fridge.
-The tenth beer the bastards had obviously drunk already.
+I counted on it to bring my performance to a bombastic culmination before I finished my act with the tenth, but it all ended disappointingly bad.
+Bob had already crashed the ninth bottle into the wall behind my back, and there was no tenth in the fridge.
+The tenth, eleventh, and twelfth beers the bastards had obviously drunk already.

-Eventually, Larry and Bob overcame their initial confusion.
-They kept looking at me for a few seconds, waiting for me to come up with some other extravagant shit, but since I did nothing, they only shrugged.
+Eventually, Larry and Bob overcame their initial confusion and looked at me.
+They waited a few seconds for me to come up with some other extravagant shit, but since I did nothing, they only shrugged.
 I had no other idea in my head, whether extravagant or not, and my only weapon against their guns now was the broken bottle in my hand.
 Luckily, the bastards were still reluctant to use their weapons, so I decided to take my chance.
 In the following minutes, I turned our hearty meeting into a slapstick comedy by playing tag with the jerks and leapfrogs afterward.

 I frantically started running around the house, making sharp jumps between the furniture, but unfortunately, it didn’t work as I hoped.
 The problem was that either I hadn’t calculated my path very well, or simply the movies about Stan Laurel and Oliver Hardy were not based on real-life experiences.
-After just two steps across the living room area, I unexpectedly bumped into Bob’s ugly scar almost face-to-face.
+After only two steps across the living room area, I unexpectedly bumped into Bob’s ugly scar almost face-to-face.
 I drove my forehead against his nose, and he roared painfully like a wounded grizzly bear.
-Thanks to the impact, I actually had a real good chance to get out of the place, leaving my poor assistant behind, if Larry hadn’t nailed me between the eyes right before I had the opportunity to sneak out.
+Thanks to the impact, I actually had a pretty good chance to get out of the place, leaving my poor assistant behind if Larry hadn’t nailed me between the eyes right before I managed to sneak out.
 The jerk was quite agile and had a perfect stance, waiting for me near one of the armchairs.

 I didn’t know if it was because of his excellent shape or my wild rush, but my head literally exploded after the blow.
-I dropped my weapon, losing my orientation for a moment and tossing my nose into the air.
-My feet followed suit soon after, and then I found myself on the floor, hitting it with my backbone.
-I had the feeling my entire brain splashed out of my eye sockets after the blow!
+I dropped my weapon, tossing my nose into the air and losing my orientation.
+My feet followed suit soon after, and I found myself on the floor, hitting it with my backbone so hard that my entire brain almost splashed out of my eye sockets.

-Larry used the moment as I was still lying down, almost unconscious, and he grabbed my shirt collar, dragging me to the kitchen table, which was pretty massive.
+Larry used the moment when I was still lying down disoriented and grabbed my shirt collar, dragging me to the kitchen table, which was pretty massive.
 There, he tied my hands to the legs.
 Meanwhile, Bob came to his senses too and got up, angry.
 His nose bled profoundly.
-Mine wasn’t very well either, but since it didn’t bleed, I felt like the winner in this weird competition.
+Mine wasn’t very good either, but I felt like the winner in this weird competition because at least it didn’t bleed.
 I smiled crookedly at the bastard.

-Naturally, I didn’t like his remark at all, and I was even offended by it, but given the pain, the guy was experiencing, I could understand his frustration to a point.
-That’s why I made the effort to rise above my hurt feelings and spare myself from arguing over my professional qualities.
+Naturally, I didn’t like his remark and was even offended by it, but given the guy’s pain, I could understand his frustration.
+That’s why I rose above my hurt feelings and avoided arguing with him over my professional qualities.

 “It was only a tactical move,” I explained instead.
 “I did it to make you underestimate me, just as you did!”